Age-related features of the pelvic bones. Age-related features of the pelvis

 Pelvic bones in a child

-The pelvic bones in young children are relatively small.
+The pelvic bones of young children are relatively small.
 The shape of the pelvis resembles a funnel.
-The pelvic bones grow most intensively during the first 6 years, and in girls, in addition, in puberty...
-The change in the shape and size of the pelvis occurs under the influence of body weight, organs abdominal cavity, under the influence of muscles and the influence of sex hormones.
-The difference in the shape of the pelvis in boys and girls becomes noticeable after 9 years: in boys, the pelvis is taller and narrower than in girls.
+The pelvic bones grow most intensively during the first 6 years, and in girls, in addition, in puberty.
+Changes in the shape and size of the pelvis occur under the influence of the weight of the body and organs abdominal cavity, under the influence of muscles and the influence of sex hormones.
+The difference in the shape of the pelvis in boys and girls becomes noticeable after 9 years: boys have a higher and narrower pelvis than girls.

-Up to 12-14 years old, the pelvic bone consists of 3 separate bones connected by cartilage, the fused bodies of which form the acetabulum.
-The acetabulum in a newborn is oval, its depth is much shallower than in an adult, as a result of which most of the femoral head is located outside of it.
-The articular capsule is thin, the ischio-femoral ligament is not formed.
-Gradually with growth pelvic bone in thickness and formation of the edge of the acetabulum, the head of the femur is immersed deeper into the joint cavity.
+Until 12-14 years of age, the pelvic bone consists of 3 separate bones connected by cartilage, the fused bodies of which form the acetabulum.
+The acetabulum in a newborn is oval, its depth is much less than in an adult, as a result of which most of the head of the femur is located outside it.
+The articular capsule is thin, the ischiofemoral ligament is not formed.
+Gradually with growth pelvic bone in thickness and by forming the edge of the acetabulum, the head of the femur is immersed deeper into the joint cavity.

 Limbs in children

-In newborns, the limbs are relatively short.
+Newborns have relatively short limbs.
 Subsequently, the lower limbs grow faster and become longer than the upper ones.
-The highest growth rate of the lower extremities occurs in boys at the age of 1215 years, in girls at the age of 13-14 years.
+The highest growth rate of the lower extremities occurs in boys at the age of 12-15 years, in girls at the age of 13-14 years.

-In a newborn and a child of the first year of life, the foot is flat.
-The line of the transverse joint of the tarsus is almost straight (S-shaped in an adult).
+A newborn and a child of the first year of life have a flat foot.
+The line of the transverse tarsal joint is almost straight (in an adult it is S-shaped).
 Formation of articular surfaces, ligamentous apparatus and arches of the foot occurs gradually, after the child begins to stand and walk and as the bones of the foot ossify.

 Milk teeth in children usually erupt from the age of 5-7 months in a certain sequence, while the teeth of the same name on the right and left halves of the jaw appear simultaneously.
-The order of eruption of milk teeth is as follows: 2 internal lower and 2 internal upper incisors, and then 2 external upper and 2 external lower incisors (by the year - 8 incisors), at the age of 12-15 months - the anterior molars (molars), at 18-20 canines, at 22-24 months - posterior molars.
-Thus, by the age of 2, a child has 20 milk teeth.
-For an approximate determination of the proper number of milk teeth, you can use the following formula:
+The order of eruption of baby teeth is as follows: 2 internal lower and 2 internal upper incisors, and then 2 external upper and 2 external lower incisors (8 incisors by one year), at the age of 12-15 months - anterior molars, at 18-20 months - canines, at 22-24 months - rear molars.
+Thus, by the age of 2, a child has 20 baby teeth.
+To roughly determine the proper number of baby teeth, you can use the following formula:

-where: X is the number of milk teeth; n is the child's age in months.
+where: X - number of baby teeth; n is the child’s age in months.

-The period of replacing milk teeth with permanent ones is called the period of a changeable bite.
-Permanent tooth usually erupts 3-4 months after milk loss.
-The formation of both milk and permanent bite in children is a criterion for the biological maturation of a child (dental age).
+The period of replacement of milk teeth with permanent ones is called the period of mixed dentition.
+Permanent tooth Usually erupts 3-4 months after the milk falls out.
+The formation of both primary and permanent dentition in children is a criterion for the child’s biological maturation (dental age).

 In the first period (from eruption to 3-3.5 years), the teeth are closely spaced, the bite is orthognathic ( upper teeth cover the lower ones by one third) due to insufficient development of the lower jaw, there is no wear of the teeth.

-The change of milk teeth to permanent ones begins at the age of 5.
-Teething order permanent teeth usually the following: at 5 - 7 years old the first molars (large molars) erupt, at 7 - 8 years old - internal incisors, at 8 - 9 years old - external incisors, at 10 - 11 years old - anterior premolars, at 11 - 12 years old - posterior premolars and canines, at 10 - 14 years old second molars, at 18 - 25 years old - wisdom teeth (may be absent).
-For a rough estimate of the number of permanent teeth, you can use the formula:
+The replacement of baby teeth with permanent ones begins at the age of 5 years.
+Teething order permanent teeth usually the following: at 5 - 7 years, the first molars (large molars) erupt, at 7 - 8 years - internal incisors, at 8 - 9 years - external incisors, at 10 - 11 years - anterior premolars, at 11 - 12 years - posterior premolars and canines, at 10 - 14 years old second molars, at 18 - 25 years old - wisdom teeth (may be absent).
+To roughly estimate the number of permanent teeth, you can use the formula:

 where: X is the number of permanent teeth, n is the child’s age in years.